-Connecting Care Electronic Medical Record Program
+Connecting Care Electronic Medical Record (EMR) Program

 The Connecting Care Electronic Medical Record Program is a digital program to transform patient care and research in Parkville.

 The Royal Women’s Hospital is working with the Peter MacCallum Cancer Centre, Royal Melbourne Hospital, and the Royal Children’s Hospital to create one world-class electronic medical record (EMR), which will store information about all of our patients in one secure location.